Treatment for Postpartum Depression in Salt Lake City

 Nancy is an individual, couples and family therapist who has been working for FCC for more than 20 years.
 She has broad clinical experience working with adults, teens, couples, and families.
 Nancy believes that each client is unique and possesses strength beyond their awareness.
 She utilizes an eclectic assortment of treatment methods based on individual needs.
 She is honored by her clients' trust and awed by their courage and strength.

 Postpartum Depression Overview

 You have just had a baby, one of the most important and happiest events in your life.
 You might wonder what could make a woman happier than a new baby and not understand why you are so sad.
 You are not alone.
-As many as 80% of women experience some mood disturbances after pregnancy (“postpartum”).
-They feel upset, alone, afraid or unloving toward their baby, and guilty for having these feelings.
+About 80 percent of women experience some mood disturbances after pregnancy, the postpartum phase.
+They feel upset, alone, afraid or unloving toward their baby and guilty for having these feelings.

 For most women, the symptoms are mild and go away on their own.
-But 10-20% of women develop a more disabling mood disorder called postpartum depression, sometimes also called the baby blues.
+But 10-20 percent of women develop a more disabling mood disorder called postpartum depression, sometimes also called the baby blues.

 Postpartum (puerperal) psychosis is the most serious postpartum disorder.
 It requires immediate treatment.
 This condition is rare.
 A woman with this condition experiences psychotic symptoms within 3 weeks of giving birth.
 These include false beliefs (delusions), hallucinations (seeing or hearing things that are not there), or both.
 This condition is associated with mood disorders such as depression, bipolar disorder or psychosis.
 Symptoms can include the inability to sleep, agitation, and mood swings.